 In accordance with U.S. GAAP, the Company records a liability when it is both probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
 These provisions are reviewed at least quarterly and adjusted to reflect the impact of negotiations, settlements, rulings, advice of legal counsel, and other information and events pertaining to a particular case.
-In addition to the \$67.4 million recorded during the three months ended March 31, 2014, in the three months ended June 30, 2014, the Company recorded a pre-tax charge of \$9.6 million related to the estimate of the probable loss associated with the potential resolution of certain product liability claims described below.
+During the nine months ended September 30, 2014, the Company recorded pretax charges of \$77.0 million, of which \$67.4 million was recorded in the first quarter of 2014 and \$9.6 million in the second quarter of 2014, to reflect the estimated cost of settling a number of the tolled product liability claims further described below.